aditya92in/IBM_Aditya/Navier_Stokes_Test_Case/Lid_Driven_Cavity/README.md

  jmax---> no of INTERIOR grid points in x direction Note, that its a staggered grid.
  The execution starts from the main.m file

+Updates

+1. no more first starts, this is version 1.